 The executive is headed by the President, who is elected every four years through a national contest by universal suffrage.
 The election is held on the Tuesday following the first Monday in November every fourth year.
-Although more than 100 million Americans have voted in each of the last four presidential elections, the President is not directly elected by the people.
+Although more than 100 million Americans have voted in each of the last five presidential elections, the President is not directly elected by the people.
 Under the Electoral College system, each state is represented by ‘Electors’ whose number is equal to that state’s congressional delegation (one for each member of the House of Representatives plus two Senators).
 In 48 of the 50 states (Maine and Nebraska are the exceptions) as well as the District of Columbia, a ‘winner takes all’ system awards all of a state’s electors to the winning presidential candidate.
 In the nationwide election, a candidate that receives a majority of 270 or more Electoral College votes out of the total 538 is elected President.

 The legislature, known as the Congress, consists of 535 voting members divided between two chambers: the 100-member Senate and the 435-member House of Representatives.
 Each state is represented by two Senators who serve six year terms.
 Representatives in the House are elected from single-member constituencies and serve two year terms.
 Additionally, in the House of Representatives there are five non-voting delegates who represent a US territory (American Samoa, Guam, Northern Mariana Islands, US Virgin Islands) and the District of Columbia, as well as one non-voting Resident Commissioner representing Puerto Rico.
 Congress has sole powers to appropriate financial outlays, and operates through a committee system.
 Legislation must be approved by a majority in both chambers, then signed by the President, to become law.
 The President can veto legislation, but a veto can be overridden by a two-thirds majority in each chamber.